pultar/ase/doc/ase/calculators/harmonic.rst

 :mod:`~ase.vibrations`) normal modes and harmonic vibrational frequencies can be obtained.

-The following herein introduced Calculator can be used to compute energy and forces with a Hessian-based harmonic force field.
+The following :class:`HarmonicCalculator` can be used to compute energy and forces with a Hessian-based harmonic force field (:class:`HarmonicForceField`).
 Moreover, it can be used to compute Anharmonic Corrections to the Harmonic Approximation.
 [1]_

 ..
 [1] Amsler, J. et al., Anharmonic Correction to Adsorption Free Energy
        from DFT-Based MD Using Thermodynamic Integration,
        J. Chem.
 Theory Comput.
 2021, 17 (2), 1155-1169.
        https://doi.org/10.1021/acs.jctc.0c01022.

+.. autoclass:: ase.calculators.harmonic.HarmonicCalculator

-.. autofunction:: ase.calculators.harmonic.harmonic_calculator
+.. autoclass:: ase.calculators.harmonic.HarmonicForceField

 .. note::

-   The reference Hessians in **x** and **q** can be inspected on the returned Calculator object *calc* via ``calc.harmonicbackend.hessian_x`` and ``calc.harmonicbackend.hessian_q``.
+   The reference Hessians in **x** and **q** can be inspected via ``HarmonicForceField.hessian_x`` and ``HarmonicForceField.hessian_q``.

 Theory for Anharmonic Correction via Thermodynamic Integration (TI)
 ===================================================================